 Since 1983, the parade has marked the unofficial start of summer in New York City.
-The 2020 parade has been canceled due to the COVID-19 pandemic, but typically the event takes place right around the official first day of summer—rain or shine.
+The 2020 parade was canceled due to the COVID-19 pandemic, but typically the event takes place right around the official first day of summer—rain or shine.
 According to Coney Island USA’s website, the mission of the parade is to bring “mythology to life for local residents who live on streets named Mermaid and Neptune,” create “self-esteem in a district that is often disregarded as entertainment,” and to allow “artistic New Yorkers to find self-expression in public.”

 The best part about the Mermaid Parade, however, is how very unlike every other parade it is.
 There are a few groups and corporations represented, but for the most part it’s just people being their weird, creative, authentic selves.
 It’s everything I love about Coney Island and New York in one event—like the Village Halloween parade but on a bright, sunny summer afternoon.